yireo/magento2-replace-tools/README.md

     composer require yireo/magento2-replace-bundled

 ## Troubleshooting
+Once you install a replacement, make sure to wipe out the `generated/` folder first and next, run `bin/magento setup:di:compile` to see if Magento still works.
+Please note that these steps are generic developer steps, not related to this repository.

 The following things might fail with these replacements:

 - A certain extension might have a dependency on Magento module X, documented via its `composer.json` or not.
 If so, skip